sufrin/Red/AppleRed/README.md

-Providing that the parent directory has an up-to-date `AppleRed.jar` constructed either as an **IntelliJ** artefact, or by using the script `makeApp` in that folder, one of the following commands will build an app:
+Providing that the parent directory has an up-to-date `AppleRed.jar` constructed either as an **IntelliJ** artefact, or by using the script `make` in that folder, one of the following commands will build an app:

         ant clean app   # builds AppleRed.app